facebookresearch/home-robot/projects/habitat_ovmm/README.md

 #### Scene dataset setup

-Please sign in [here](https://huggingface.co/datasets/hssd/hssd-hab/tree/ovmm) and accept the license for using HSSD scenes before proceeding to download them.
+Please sign in [here](https://huggingface.co/datasets/hssd/hssd-hab/tree/ovmm) and accept the license for using HSSD scenes before proceeding to download them using the [data download script](../../download_data.sh).
 You will need your login information to proceed.
 ```
-# Download the scenes
-git submodule update --init data/hssd-hab

-# Download the objects and metadata
-git submodule update --init data/objects
+cd $HOME_ROBOT_ROOT
+./download_data.sh
 ```

 If this didn't trigger a download of the datasets, you may be running an older version of git.
 Either upgrade your git version, or try the following commands: